umarcraft/berserk-cinematic-website/README.md

 A dark, immersive React website built as a fan tribute to **Berserk**, Kentaro Miura's legendary manga.
 It brings the Black Swordsman's world to life through a rotating 3D Berserker Armor, cinematic scroll animations, and a complete journey through Guts's story — from the Brand of Sacrifice to the Eclipse and beyond.

 This isn't just a static landing page.
-It's built with real 3D rendering (Three.js), buttery-smooth scrolling (Lenis), and motion design (Framer Motion) to make the experience feel like part of the story itself.
+It's built with real 3D rendering (Three.js), buttery-smooth scrolling (Lenis), and layered motion design (Framer Motion + hand-tuned CSS keyframes) to make the experience feel like part of the story itself — every scroll, hover, and transition was deliberately choreographed, not just bolted on.

 <p align="center">
   <img src="src/assets/website-preview.png" alt="Berserk website preview" width="100%" />